ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 ## Conclusion

-Mastering Git command-line basics empowers you to work efficiently, understand Git's internals, and tackle complex workflows with confidence.
-Start with the essential commands listed above, and gradually explore advanced features as you grow comfortable with Git.
+Mastering Git command-line basics empowers you to work efficiently, understand internals, and tackle complex workflows with confidence.
+Start with the essential commands listed above, and gradually explore advanced features as you grow comfortable.

 Whether you're a beginner or an experienced developer, the command line is a valuable tool that complements your development workflow.
-Embrace the power of Git CLI and take your version control skills to the next level!
+Embrace the power of CLI and take your version control skills to the next level!

 ---

-*What are your favorite Git commands?
+*What are your favorite commands?
 Share your thoughts in the comments below!*